Trump calls Trudeau 'two-faced' after hot mic catches NATO leaders speaking candidly

 NATO heads appear to joke about fellow leader after Trump eventsDec.
 4, 201900:28

-Trudeau said Wednesday that he was referencing Trump, and said the moment that made "his team's jaws drop" was when the president announced the location for next year's Group of Seven summit at Camp David.
+In his closing news conference Wednesday, Trudeau confirmed that he had been talking about Trump, and said the moment that made "his team's jaws drop" was when the president announced the location for next year's Group of Seven summit at Camp David.

+"Last night I made a reference to the fact that there was an unscheduled press conference before my meeting with President Trump and I was happy to take part of it but it was certainly notable, and I’ve had a number of good conversations with the president over the course of this day and yesterday," Trudeau said.

 On Tuesday, Trump was involved in a 38-minute press event alongside Macron.
 Prior to that, the president spoke alongside NATO Secretary-General Jens Stoltenberg for about 53 minutes.